juliesymons/juliesymons/GettingStarted.md

 ### Actuators

 Actuators are *tensor fields* that are output from a *compute graph*.
+The *compute graph* sends out information or enacts side-effects through actuators, which are *tensor fields* that source external data streams such as consoles, video displays, speakers, databases, or files.

 what can we say about actuators